aleksat21asee/VehicleRegistrationReaderService/README.md

 https://editor.swagger.io/
 ```
 ### Note
-Detailed description of property attributes can be found in ``eVehicleRegistrationAPI/eVehicle Registration SDK Korisnicko Uputstvo.pdf``
+Detailed description of property attributes can also be found in ``eVehicleRegistrationAPI/eVehicle Registration SDK Korisnicko Uputstvo.pdf``